-Skoda Kamiq review - MPG, CO2 and Running Costs
+Skoda Kamiq - MPG, CO2 and running costs

-Our experts predict that the Skoda Kamiq will retain around 43 to 48 per cent of its value after 36,000 miles and 36 months.
-The slightly more expensive (but broadly similar) Volkswagen T-Cross will hold onto 46 to 51 per cent over the same period, so there’s little to separate the two.
+Our experts predict that the Kamiq will retain around 52% of its value after three years and 36,000 miles of ownership.
+That’s mostly in line with rivals, although the broadly similar Volkswagen T-Cross in 1.0 110 Move trim will hold onto 61% over the same period, so there’s a bit of a gulf to consider.

 In this review

 - 1Skoda Kamiq reviewThe Skoda Kamiq is one of the best small SUVs on sale – few can match its balance of practicality, value and comfort

 - 2Engines, performance and driveThe Skoda Kamiq drives in a safe and predictable manner, but some rivals are more fun

 - 3MPG, CO2 and Running Costs - currently readingThe Skoda Kamiq lacks a cheap-to-run hybrid or electric option, unlike some rivals; depreciation and insurance are on a par with its competition

 - 4Interior, design and technologyThe Skoda Kamiq’s interior is logically laid out and full of tech, but its design could be more adventurous

 - 5Practicality, comfort and boot spaceThe Skoda Kamiq is one of only a few compact crossovers that feels big enough inside to act as a proper family car